KernelErr/paddle-sys/README.md

 ## Bindings

 We use the [bindgen] tool to generate wrappers over the Paddle Inference C language header file and the [libloading] tool to load the pre-compiled library.
-So before you run your application, please ensure you have a pre-compiled library with the correct version and set the environment variables to let the linker could find it.
+So before you run your application, please ensure you have a pre-compiled library with the correct version (libpaddle_inference_c.so) and set the environment variables to let the linker could find it.
 An example of Linux is shown below.

 ```
 export LD_LIBRARY_PATH=/path/to/paddle_lib:$LD_LIBRARY_PATH